-A member whose name appears in the Record of Depositors as at 6 January 2022 shall be regarded as Member of the Company entitled to - attend the 37th AGM or appoint a proxy to attend and vote on his/her behalf. - A member may appoint up to two (2) proxies to attend the same meeting provided that he specifies the proportion of his shareholding to be - represented by each proxy.
-A proxy may but need not be a member of the Company.

-The instrument appointing a proxy shall be in writing under the hand of the appointor or his/her attorney duly authorised in writing, or if the appointor is a corporation, either under its Common Seal or signed by an officer or attorney duly authorised. - The instrument appointing a proxy and the power of attorney or other authority, if any, under which it is signed or a certified copy of that power or authority shall be deposited at 22nd Floor Menara KH (Promet), Jalan Sultan Ismail, 50250 Kuala Lumpur or email: AGM-support.CEP@ megacorp.com.my not less than forty-eight (48) hours before the time for holding the meeting or any adjournment thereof. - Any alteration in the Form of Proxy must be initialled. - All the Resolutions set out in the Notice of the 37th AGM will be put to a vote by poll pursuant to Paragraph 8.29A(1) of the Listing Requirements of Bursa Securities.
+- 1. A member whose name appears in the Record of Depositors as at 4 January 2023 shall be regarded as Member of the Company entitled to attend the 38th AGM or appoint a proxy to attend and vote on his/her behalf. - 2.
+A member may appoint up to two (2) proxies to attend the same meeting provided that he specifies the proportion of his shareholding to be represented by each proxy. - A proxy may but need not be a member of the Company.
+The instrument appointing a proxy shall be in writing under the hand of the appointor or his/her attorney duly authorised in writing, or if the appointor is a corporation, either under its Common Seal or signed by an officer or attorney duly authorised.
+The instrument appointing a proxy and the power of attorney or other authority, if any, under which it is signed or a certified copy of that power or authority shall be deposited at the Registrar's office at 22nd Floor Menara KH (Promet), Jalan Sultan Ismail, 50250 Kuala Lumpur or email: AGM-support.CEP@megacorp.com.my, not less than force to the for Advisor to the for Advisor to the for Advisor to the for the the power. than forty-eight (48) hours before the time for holding the meeting or any adjournment thereof.
+5. Any alteration in the Form of Proxy must be initialled. - 6.
+All the Resolutions set out in the Notice of the 38th AGM will be put to a vote by poll pursuant to Paragraph 8.29A(1) of the Listing Requirements of Bursa Securities.